Emergent spin-$1$ Haldane gap and ferroelectricity in a frustrated spin-$1/2$ ladder

 In fact, the ferroelectricity associated with the vector spin chirality order may appear robustly in the vector-chiral Haldane dimer phase without the long-range spiral magnetism, if the spin gap is enhanced~\cite{UO14} so that it dominates over the interchain interactions.
 Indeed, Rb$_2$Cu$_2$Mo$_3$O$_{12}$ provides a unique example of a field-induced ferroelectricity hosted by a nonmagnetic ground state with a spin gap~\cite{Yasui13,Yasui14}.
-In this Letter, we report combined experimental and theoretical evidence that in the quasi-1D cuprate Rb$_2$Cu$_2$Mo$_3$O$_{12}$, a Haldane-gap ground state formed by emergent spin-1 pairs of $S=1/2$ Cu spins (Fig.~1(d)) harbours a ferroelectricity stabilized by a tiny magnetic field.
+A recent $\mu$SR study also indicates the formation of a spin-singlet state on cooling below $\sim 7$~K and the saturation at around 1-2 K~\cite{Ohira-Kawamura2017}.
+In this Letter, we report combined experimental and theoretical evidence that in the quasi-1D cuprate Rb$_2$Cu$_2$Mo$_3$O$_{12}$, a Haldane-gap ground state formed by emergent spin-1 pairs of $S=1/2$ Cu spins (Fig.~1(c)) harbours a ferroelectricity stabilized by a tiny magnetic field.

 Figures~2 shows a temperature dependence of thermodynamic properties of polycrystalline Rb$_{2}$Cu$_{2}$Mo$_{3}$O$_{12}$ samples.
 The dielectric constant $\varepsilon$ gradually increases on cooling.
 Then, as in most of magnetically induced ferroelectrics, it exhibits a kink for $B=0.3$ and 0.5~T or a peak for $B=1$ and 2~T at around 8~K (Fig.~2(a)), below which the electric polarization $P$ emerges at an even weaker magnetic field $B=0.05$~T (Fig.~2(b)).
 Thus, the anomaly in $\varepsilon$ at $B\ge0.05$~T should be ascribed to a ferroelectric transition at $T_{\mathrm{FE}}\sim8$~K. It is natural to expect that the ferroelectric polarization persists at $T<2$~K because of no sign of a reentrant behavior in $\varepsilon$ and $P$ in the low temperature range.
 Remarkably, $\varepsilon$ does not show a significant decay on cooling down to 2~K for $B\le0.5$~T, while it does for $B\ge1$~T. Furthermore, doping nonmagnetic Zn impurities into Cu sites by 2$\%$~\cite{YasuiZn} drastically suppresses $\varepsilon$ and removes the anomaly associated with the ferroelectric transition (Fig.~2(a)).
 Therefore, it is clear that the ferroelectricity is indeed triggered by a coherence in the spin degrees of freedom under the weak magnetic field.